Fredson Paixão: Ultimate Fighting Championship

 In October 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, all WEC fighters were transferred to the UFC.
 Paixão has the distinction of being part of the very first featherweight fight in UFC history.
 His UFC debut was against Pablo Garza at The Ultimate Fighter: Team GSP vs. Team Koscheck Finale.
 Paixão was knocked out in the first round by a flying knee from Garza and subsequently released from the promotion.
-Despite that, he continues to be the personal BJJ coach to many UFC executives and fighters.

 Personal life

 Paixão has a daughter named Emma.
 He appears in the video game UFC Undisputed 3.